bauersmichel/javascript/README.md

 ## General

   - Keep it DRY and Dont Repeat Yourself (or others).
-Alway look up if the thing you want implement has already been done fully or partially (e.g. in ./lib).
+Always look up if the thing you want implement has already been done fully or partially (e.g. in ./lib).
 Try to reuse or extend existing code before writing new stuff.

   - KISS - Keep ist simple and stupid: if there are multiple solutions to a problem, always prefer the easiest.
 If you find an easier solution for exisiting implemetations, refactor it as long as the effort is acceptable.

   - Refactor your own code.

+  - Strife for full test coverage

 ## References